django-cms/django-cms/docs/contributing/management.rst

 .. glossary::

     has patch
         (issues only) A patch intended to address the issue exists.
-This doesn't imply that the patch will be accepted, or even that it contains a viable solution.
+This does not imply that the patch will be accepted, or even that it contains a viable solution.

         When this label is applied, a comment should cross-reference the pull request(s) containing